Enhancing the Zines Research Guide at Pratt Institute Libraries

 Our Final Interviewee Demographics:

-👩🎓 4 Graduate Students from the MS LIS program
+👩🎓 4 Graduate Students from the MS Library and Information Science program

 👩🎓 1 Undergraduate Student from the BFA Communication Design program

-👨🎓 1 Undergraduate Student from the Pratt Foundation program
+👨🎓 1 Undergraduate Student from the Pratt Foundations program

 6 participants